gw67-alt/Physics/framework-md.md

 ### Quantum Measurement and Observation

 The role of observation in quantum mechanics is central to our approach.
-The mechanical blocking oscillator acts as a quantum measurement device, potentially creating quantum states that exhibit time-asymmetric behavior through:
+The mechanical blocking oscillator with integrated diffraction grating acts as a quantum measurement device, potentially creating quantum states that exhibit time-asymmetric behavior through:

 1. Quantum entanglement between spatially separated photons
 2. Delayed-choice quantum eraser effects